U.S.-backed forces drive into Islamic State-held city, monitors say

 BEIRUT U.S.-backed fighters advanced further into the Islamic State-held city of Manbij in Syria on Thursday, as part of a campaign to drive the group from areas near the Turkish border, the Syrian Observatory for Human Rights reported.

-The latest advance brought them to within 1 km (less than a mile) from the city centre and put them in control of its southwestern neighbourhoods, the British-based monitoring group said.
+The latest advance brought them to within 1 km (less than a mile) from the city center and put them in control of its southwestern neighborhoods, the British-based monitoring group said.

 The Syria Democratic Forces, a U.S.-backed alliance that includes Arab and Kurdish fighting groups, has for more than a month pressed the offensive to drive IS from Manbij, backed by U.S.-led air strikes.